Arizona Labor Laws Guide

 Under Arizona labor and minimum wage laws, employers should compensate for the following:

-- Waiting time — labor where employees are actively on duty, even if they are not currently doing any tasks, and
+- Waiting time — labor where employees are actively on duty, even if they’re not currently doing any tasks, and

-- On-call time — labor where employees wait to be called by their employer if they cannot use that time for their own purposes.
+- On-call time — labor where employees wait to be called by their employer, if they can’t use that time for their own purposes.

 - Travel time (but it could be regulated by the Fair Labor Standards Act),